storybookjs/marksy/README.md

 ```

 ### Components
-You can also add your own custom components.
-You do this by importing `marksy/jsx`.
-This build of marksy includes babel transpiler which will convert any HTML to elements and allow for custom components:
+You can also add your own custom components:

 <pre lang="js"><code>
 import React, {createElement} from 'react'